Functioning Depression: The Hidden Struggle Behind a Productive Facade

 "Functioning depression" is not a formal clinical label in the DSM-5-TR.
 It is a widely used term describing people who live with persistent depressive disorder (PDD, formerly called dysthymia) while continuing to meet their daily obligations.

 Approximately 2.1% of U.S. adults experience PDD in any given year.
-Because its symptoms are less dramatic than major depression, it is routinely underdiagnosed and undertreated.
+Because its symptoms are less dramatic than those of major depression, it is routinely underdiagnosed and undertreated.

 Why Productivity Masks the Pain